 Predictably, Dylan’s wordplay and lyricism is the main attraction.
 Even at its slowest the album still manages to feel like a poetry reading, Dylan’s inflections always just so.
 Closer “Murder Most Foul” especially functions more like a post-script than a closer, his multitudese pouring out for a solid 17 minutes.
 Even at its most pedestrian the album feels stately.

 That said, I have been baffled by glowing reviews for Rough and Rowdy ways.
 I’m as pleased as anyone to be hearing more music from Bob Dylan, but it’s almost an insult to his masterpieces to call this a masterpiece.
 Time may make a fool of me there, but I don’t think so.
-Those looking for ‘The Zeitgeist’ would be better served listening to the likes of Run the Jewels.6 10
+Those looking for ‘The Zeitgeist’ would be better served listening to Run the Jewels.

 For the work of a 79-year-old man, Rough and Rowdy Ways is fairly impressive – the lyrics are engaging, the production is crisp, and a couple of the tracks pack a decent punch.
 However, for a Bob Dylan record, this album is a bit of a letdown.
 Fans have had to wait eight years for Dylan to return to writing original material, and they have been rather shortchanged.